 We understand you’ve tried lots of products to help treat it, but did you tried something so simple as exfoliating mitts?
 Because even doctors say the best way to treat KP is to exfoliate and moisturize.

 In this article, we are focusing on skin exfoliation, a process of removing dead or dry skin cells that also acts as a light massage to increase blood flow in the skin underneath.
-We also want to introduce you to four of the best exfoliating mitts for men that are great for treating Keratosis Pilaris.
+We also want to introduce you to four of the best exfoliating mitts for men of 2021 that are great for treating Keratosis Pilaris.

 Let’s be honest, home treatments won’t cure keratosis pilaris or make it go away, but they may improve the appearance of the skin.
 And exfoliating dead skin is a commonly used treatment, doctors often describe patients creams to remove dead skin cells.

 If you suffer KP, try Dermasuri Deep Exfoliating Mitt.
 Made with unique fabric texture, the mitt visibly removes surface layers of build-up and dead skin instantly.
 The mitt doesn’t alleviate the pre-existing redness of KP.
 However, it can make the bumps a lot less noticeable.
 Use it once or twice a week, and ALWAYS follow up the procedure with moisturizer to restore your skin back to a healthier state.